 - Likelihood of passing: Arizona came within a hair’s breadth of passing Proposition 205 last year and this bill is sure to see some traction.
 But do lawmakers prefer to leave it up to the voters?

-House Bill 1400 – Would ban the smoking of medical cannabis and remove a portion of the law that allows landlords to permit patients to smoke on a leased property.
+Senate Bill 357 – Would ban the smoking of medical cannabis and remove a portion of the law that allows landlords to permit patients to smoke on a leased property.

 House Bill 1391 – Would allow cities and towns to ban medical dispensaries and cultivation sites.

 House Bill 1392 – Would ban the production and sale of edibles for medical use.

 - Likelihood of passing: All three bills are fairly likely to pass, as the Arkansas Legislature is Republican-controlled, with a majority holding an anti-cannabis stance, including the governor and the surgeon general.

 Senate Bill 175 – Would prohibit cannabis businesses from using the name of a county unless the cannabis was produced in that county.

 - Likelihood of passing: Almost certain to pass.
 California has a reputation for embracing all things cannabis and this bill in particular would help protect the livelihood of certain cannabis businesses.

 - Update: Amended March 16, 2017